salimdellali/dummy-react-conf-dashboard/README.md

 ### Repo structure :

 - `src/` folder: the Dummy React Dashboard, created using create-react-app
-- `uml_diagrams/` folder : UML Diagrams for better project description.
+- `uml_diagrams/` folder : UML Diagrams for better project description

 ### Usage :

+- Dummy React Conf Dashboard is used by the Dummy React Conference organizers
 - The **Dashboard** is made using the Create-React-App boilerplate, features include :
   - Authentification & Access Control:
     - 2 main users :